Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/14-configuring-kubectl.md

 # Configuring kubectl for Remote Access

-> [!NOTE]
-> In this section, you can follow the steps without any changes in kelseyhightower's official guide: [10-configuring-kubectl.md](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/10-configuring-kubectl.md).
-I added the shortened version of the code below for convenience.

 ## The Admin Kubernetes Configuration File

 You should be able to ping `server.kubernetes.local` based on the /etc/hosts DNS entry from a previous lap: